Geography Markup Language: GML Simple Features Profile

 Nonetheless it supports a good variety of real world problems.

 Subset tool

 In addition, the GML specification provides a subset tool to generate GML profiles containing a user-specified list of components.
 The tool consists of three XSLT scripts.
 The scripts generate a profile that a developer may extend manually or otherwise enhance through schema restriction.
-Note that as restrictions of the full GML specification, application schemas that a profile can generate must themselves be valid GML application schemas.
+As restrictions of the full GML specification, application schemas that a profile can generate must themselves be valid GML application schemas.

 The subset tool can generate profiles for many other reasons as well.
 Listing the elements and attributes to include in the resultant profile schema and running the tool results in a single profile schema file containing only the user-specified items and all of the element, attribute and type declarations on which the specified items depend.
 Some Profile schemas created in this manner support other specifications including IHO S-57 and GML in JPEG 2000.